mattpep/santoku/README.md

 Limitations
 ===========
-* Deleted revisions (e.g. as during a rebase) aren't tested.
+* Deleted revisions (e.g. as during a rebase/force push) aren't handled.
 * There is lots of hardcoding.
 The branch `master` is enforced.
 * It's not tolerant of changes to files in paths it doesn't know about. *Perhaps this is overzealous.
 As people might use different layouts in their repos I wanted to raise attention to the possibility of files being missed.*
+* It doesn't work on github (because this is written as a hook for update rather than post-receive).

 Choice of name?
 ===============